snowdj/geocompr/14-eco.md

 The `sample.fraction` parameter specifies the fraction of observations to be used in each tree.
 Smaller fractions lead to greater diversity, and thus less correlated trees which often is desirable (see above).
 The `min.node.size` parameter indicates the number of observations a terminal node should at least have (see also Figure \@ref(fig:tree)).
-Naturally, trees and computing time become larger, the lower the `min.node.size`.
+Naturally, as trees and computing time become larger, the lower the `min.node.size`.

 Hyperparameter combinations will be selected randomly but should fall inside specific tuning limits (`makeParamSet()`).
 `mtry` should range between 1 and the number of predictors (4), `sample.fraction` should range between 0.2 and 0.9 and `min.node.size` should range between 1 and 10.